 Working in the legal system can be a challenge for an engineer.
 The legal system involves the plaintiff attorney, the defense attorney (sometimes several), depositions, the discovery process, legal documents, meditations, arbitration, judges, juries, and trial testimonies.
 The National Academy of Forensic Engineers provides conventions, training and seminars to teach techniques for being an effective forensic engineer in the court system.

 The civil legal process is set-up for settlement of cases before reaching the courtroom.
-This is accomplished through the discovery process.
-The forensic engineer never knows if a case will go to trial or be settled before reaching the courthouse steps.
+The discovery process produces evidence both sides need for settlement of a case or move forward to court.
+The forensic engineer never knows if a case will go to trial or settled before reaching the courthouse steps.

 It is the responsibility of the forensic engineer to investigate the case and form an opinion.
 Often, the expert for the opposing side will have a different opinion.

-The opposing attorney has the right to depose each expert and to find out what the expert did and what his opinions are.
+The opposing attorney may depose each expert and to find out what the expert did and what his opinions are.
 These opinions are scrutinized by the expert on the other side and challenged by the opposing attorney.

 Atlanta Engineering Services understands the need for forensic engineers in today's litigious society.
 We believe it is critical for trained engineers to go into the courtroom to explain the technical issues to the jury.
 And to explain the issues in terms that a jury can understand.

-I have been given numerous depositions and court testimony.
+I have given many depositions and court testimony.
 One thing I learned a long time ago is to "keep it simple."
 The members of the jury are not technically trained and the information should be explained in terms the jury can understand.
-When the jury understands all the testimony, they can make better decision.
+When the jury understands all the testimony, they can make a better decision.

 Atlanta Engineering Services and The National Academy of Forensic Engineers is dedicated to supporting the judicial system by continued training, education and experience.

-Our clients receive the highest level of service from our team Civil Engineers, Forensic Engineers, Professional Land Surveyors, Professional Hydrologists, and ACTAR Certified Re-constructionist.
+Our clients receive the highest level of service from our team of Civil Engineers , Forensic Engineers, Professional Land Surveyors , Professional Hydrologists, and ACTAR Certified Re-constructionist.
 Learn more here.

-Download a PDF version of the company brochure, by clicking here, to learn more about AES and the engineering and land surveying services it offers.
+Download our company brochure, by clicking here , to learn more about AES and the stormwater drainage, engineering and land surveying services we offer.